Fair Representation: Guaranteeing Approximate Multiple Group Fairness for Unknown Tasks: Introduction

+However, despite the popularity, the understanding of which fairness notion can be guaranteed to what degree is limited.
+It is known that downstream predictions' Statistical Parity is upper bounded by the sensitive attribute's predictability~\cite{feldman_SIGKDD_2015,mcnamara_arxiv_2017}.
+But for other fairness notions such as Disparity of Opportunity, existing work~\cite{madras_ICML_2018} has required the data owner to (1) know what are the downstream prediction tasks, (2) have access to the target labels, and (3) pose different constraints when learning the representation.
+Consequently, the learned fair representation is tailored for the known prediction task and the specific fairness notion.

-Thus, this work is motivated to study whether the data owner can learn a fair representation to guarantee that various potentially unknown prediction tasks performed with the learned representation are fair.
+Thus, this work is motivated to study whether the data owner can learn a fair representation that guarantees various potentially unknown prediction tasks are fair.
 Furthermore, we consider seven different group fairness notions as defined in~\tabref{tab:fairness_definitions} and \emph{aim to (approximately) satisfy them simultaneously}.
 Statistical Parity (SP), Disparity of Opportunity (DOpp), Disparity of Regret (DR), and Disparity of Odds (DOdds) are commonly used fairness notions~\cite{calders_DMKD_2010,hardt_NeurIPS_2016_equality,narayanan2018translation}.
 Disparity of Calibration~(DC), Disparity of Positive Calibration (DPC), and Disparity of Negative Calibration (DNC) are proposed in this work as measures of uncalibratedness.
 These notions cover all three aspects of group fairness, namely independence, separation, and calibration.
 See \secref{sec:group_fairness} for a detailed discussion.

 Satisfying multiple fairness notions simultaneously is a natural desideratum.
 Fairness is a complex notion and any concrete definition can only capture a limited view.
 Although the impossibility results~\cite{chouldechova2017fair,kleinberg2018inherent,barocas-hardt-narayanan} state that achieving different group fairness notions exactly is impossible when the sensitive and target attributes are coupled, from a practical perspective, we are still very interested in achieving them approximately.
+Our considered problem encompasses and generalizes existing fair representation literature~\cite{edwards_arxiv_2015,louizos_arxiv_2015,beutel_arxiv_2017,feldman_SIGKDD_2015,mcnamara_arxiv_2017,xie_NeurIPS_2017,madras_ICML_2018,moyer_NeurIPS_2018,song_AISTATS_2019,creager_ICML_2019,zhao_ICLR_2020_conditional,oneto_2020_MMD}, which study different fairness notions in isolation.
+They also have not considered whether fair representation can achieve calibration, \ie~DPC, DNC, and DC.